RedHatInsights/insights-core/docs/api.rst

 SOSReports (uploaded SOSReport archive), and Docker Image Context (directly collected from Docker image).
 The context determines which data sources are collected, and that in determines the hierarchy of parsers, collectors and rules that are executed.
-Contexts enable differnt collection methods for data for each unique context, and also provide a default set of data sources that are common among one or more contexts.
+Contexts enable different collection methods for data for each unique context, and also provide a default set of data sources that are common among one or more contexts.
 All available contexts are defined in the module :py:mod:`insights.core.context`.